Tarot Card Reading Manual

 The Suit Of Cups

 The 56 Minor Arcana cards in Tarot reflect people’s positive and negative life experiences.
 The Minor Arcana also comprises four suits—the Suit of Wands, Swords, Cups, and Pentacles.
 Everyday life events form the stuff of the Minor Arcana, and they are generally linked with water.
+The suit of cups tarot is one of them.
 Now, water can either be a gentle stream or a huge, destructive tidal wave.
-So the card meanings need to be gauged properly.
+So the cups tarot card meanings need to be gauged properly.

 The Suit of Cups, therefore, is emotional and intuitive.
-It represents one’s emotional situation and embodies people, their relationships and reactions to others and their immediate environment.
+The cups tarot meaning represents one’s emotional situation and embodies people, their relationships and reactions to others and their immediate environment.
 Being emotional, it deals with love and other emotions one experiences right through life.
 It lets you explore your feelings and how you connect with others and the world at large.

 Water is the predominant element here, and it stands for flexibility, intuition, healing, cleansing, and the subtle power that you often find in women.
 Water is also a feminine element that reflects one’s adaptability, receptiveness, purity, and fluidity.
 In a deck of cards, you’ll find that the Suit of Cups corresponds to Hearts.
 It has a direct connection with the heart and to emotions such as love, sorrow, and rejection.
 For this reason, in love, the Cups play a major role in a Tarot reading.
 Thus Tarot Card Meanings here help your love-life tremendously.

 Typically, the Suit of Cups consists of 14 cards, ranging from the Ace of Cups to Ten of Cups.
 At the higher end of this deck of cards are the Page of Cups, the Knight, King, and Queen of Cups.
 The season associated with the Suit of Cups is autumn, and it represents the west.